 Depending upon your interests and academic record, you may be well-suited for a range of fellowship and scholarship opportunities.
 The Career Center’s fellowships and scholarships coaches are here to assist students with especially competitive fellowship or scholarship applications.
-Please note kind of opportunity you plan to apply for, as there are different requirements and types of support we can offer for each.
+Please note the kind of opportunity you plan to apply for, as there are different requirements and types of support we can offer for each.
 Be sure to meet with your Career Coach first, to see if such awards fit into your overall career plan.

 If you would like to discuss applying for next year’s cycle of nominated awards, please sign up for an Honors Scholarship appointment via DoreWays with: